-Application Ap pplied Explanation on application of the a) Independence and Objectivity practice The Company's IAD reports directly and functionally to the BARMC.
+Application : Ap pplied Explanation on application of the practice a) Independence and Objectivity The Company's IAD reports directly and functionally to the BARMC.
 In performing its internal audit functions, IAD has no direct responsibility or authority over any of the functions it reviews and audits.
 The IAD is guided by its Audit Charter which defines the organisational status, accountability, independence and objectivity, responsibilities, the professional proficiency and ethics.
 The BARMC is responsible for deciding on the appointment, remuneration, appraisal, transfer and dismissal of the Company's CIA, and to provide oversight on the adequacy of resources.
-The BARMC had engaged privately with the CIA twice within the financial year, without the presence of Management, to provide the opportunity for the CIA to discuss issues faced by the IAD. b) b) Internal Audit Resources As at 30 June 2020, the Company's IAD has a head count of 2 staff. c) Chief Internal Auditor With 27 years of service in internal audit, Mr Alan Chang Kong Chong is a qualified Chartered Banker and a Certified Credit Professional under the Asian Institute of Chartered Bankers ("AICB"), a Certified Practicing Accountant (CPA Australia), Certified Internal Auditor and a Certified Financial Services Auditor with The Institute of Internal Auditors, USA ("IIA").
+The BARMC had engaged privately with the CIA once within the financial year, without the presence of Management, to provide the b) opportunity for the CIA to discuss issues faced by the IAD. b) Internal Audit Resources As at 30 June 2021, the Company's IAD has a head count of 2 staff. c) Chief Internal Auditor With 28 years of service in internal audit, Mr Alan Chang Kong Chong is a qualified Chartered Banker, a Certified Credit Professional and obtained the Certification of Bank Auditors (CBA) all under the Asian Institute of Chartered Bankers.
+He is also a Certified Practicing Accountant (CPA Australia), Certified Internal Auditor and a Certified Financial Services Auditor with The Institute of Internal Auditors ("IIA"), USA.
 He attained his Bachelor's Degree in Economics from the University of Sydney.
-Mr Alan is the immediate past President of the Institute of Internal Auditors Malaysia.
-In financial year 2019/2020, Mr Alan Chang had obtained the Certification for Bank Auditors (CBA) under AICB. d) Internal Audit Framework The Company's IAD is guided by the requirements as stipulated in the BNM guidelines on Internal Audit Function of Licenced Institutions (BNM GL13-4) and the International Professional Practices Framework (IPPF) of IIA.
+Mr Alan is the immediate past President of the Institute of Internal Auditors Malaysia. d) Internal Audit Framework The Company's IAD is guided by the requirements as stipulated in the BNM guidelines on Internal Audit Function of Licenced Institutions (BNM GL13-4) and the International Professional Practices Framework (IPPF) of IIA.
 For further information, please refer to the BARMC Report in the Annual Report.

 Explanation for departure :

-Large companies a encouraged to compa the columns below.
+Large companies a encouraged to comp the columns below.
 Non-large companies are

 Measure :

 Timeframe :